-Despite my mom’s best efforts to provide a Christian home, my life became a mosaic of brokenness colored by abandonment, abuse, betrayal, distrust, failure, fear, grief, heart break, loss, rejection, & suicide.
+Despite my mother’s best efforts to provide a Christian home, my life became a mosaic of brokenness colored by abandonment, abuse, betrayal, distrust, failure, fear, grief, heart break, loss, rejection, & suicidal ideations.
 Compounded by a graven image of God, I eventually hardened my prismatic heart against Him.

-Until I started to heal, I didn’t realize just how much my mom struggled with the wounds of her own past, inhibiting her ability to love as we ought.
-I grew up without many of the attributes of love that should be typical of every Christian home but aren’t.
+Until I started to heal, I didn’t realize just how much my mother struggled with the wounds of her own past, inhibiting her ability to love “as we ought.”
+I grew up without many of the attributes of love that should be typical of every Christian home.

-At one of my most fragile moments, my mom said that God had masterminded the abuse to teach me life’s mysterious lessons.
-In my horror, I screamed, “Then I don’t want God if that’s how He loves me!”
-That day I vowed to spend eternity in hell before ever surrendering my heart to such a heartless God.
+At one of my most fragile moments, my mother attempted to explain away the pain of our abuse as the hand of God teaching us some mysterious lesson.
+In horror, I screamed, “Then I don’t want God if that’s how He loves me!”
+That day, I vowed to spend eternity in hell before ever surrendering my heart to such a heartless God.

 Thankfully, He didn’t let me get away completely before exposing me to enough truth that would one day lead me fully back to Him.

-Armed with a bit of good news, I attempted to live a lukewarm Christian life.
+Partially armed with just enough good news, I attempted to live a lukewarm Christian life.
 My pursuit of acceptance, peace, fulfillment, joy & love took me on many detours that always led to bitter disappointment & fruitless dead ends.
 Not realizing that I didn’t fully trust God, my half-heartedness perpetuated my internal dysfunction, making me easy prey to a deceptively alluring world that promised freedom from my confusion, loneliness, & pain.